THE GREAT KING

 The other evidence of withdrawing from obedience to God is in the area of tithing…that 10% off the top of our entire income.
 Malachi points out that failure to PAY our tithes is actually stealing from God, as it is His, not ours.
 I’m jumping ahead here to Malachi 3 because of its extremely important message.
 These are almost the final words of the Bible which Jesus and His Apostles read and believed.
 We begin to GIVE back to God only when we give offerings over and above the tithe (alms for needy people, as well as for soul-winning ministries such as Crossroads, etc.).
 Obedience to God is a must, both in our marriages and in our tithes and offerings.
 Jesus and His disciples would have read Malachi and put into practice the teaching on tithes and offerings.
 I make no apologies for believing that these two areas of human behaviour represent the minimum level of commitment to God so that, as my father prayed in my hearing every day when I was a child, “O God, may the smile of Your approval be on my life this day.”

 Yours for a revival of faith and obedience in every generation, not just every 100 years,

 P.S.
-Ezra Levant, a Jew, seen daily on Sun TV, has a petition going which seeks to right a hypocritical decision concerning Trinity Western University, a Christian institution.
-I think we all should support this “modern Ezra” in his efforts to ensure that graduates of TWU’s Law School not be discriminated against for their Christian worldview.
+Ezra Levant, named after the ancient prophet who led in the rebuilding of the Temple, is a Canadian who is Jewish and who takes on many Christian causes.
+I think we should support this modern Ezra.
 Click here for information.
 Someone has said that when good people do nothing, evil flourishes.
 TRUE!!!
 Ezra is doing his part with a passion.
 Let’s do our part.